jurriaan/aico/README.md

 # aico

-`aico` gives you precise, scriptable control over Large Language Models, right from your terminal.
-It provides a **structured interface to the LLM**, treating it as a command-line utility, not an opaque agent.
+`aico` provides scriptable control over Large Language Models from the terminal.
+It is a **structured interface to the LLM**, treating it as a command-line utility rather than an agent.

-You explicitly manage the context by `add`ing and `drop`ping files, control the conversation history, and receive output as standard text or unified diffs, perfect for piping into `patch`, `delta`, or your own scripts.
-Built on the philosophy that the developer is always in command, `aico` is designed to be a transparent and composable part of your existing toolchain.
+Manage context by `add`ing and `drop`ping files, control history, and receive output as standard text or unified diffs, ready for piping into `patch`, `delta`, or scripts.
+Built on the philosophy that the developer is in command, `aico` is a transparent and composable part of the toolchain.

 ## Installation